Physical Education Curriculum Policy

 Curriculum & School Organisation

 The National Curriculum is used as the basis for the planning of pupil's entitlement, subject coverage and progression in P.E.
-Where the school uses Sportscape coaches they follow their set planning which is quality assured through Sportscape management.
-The school also has other schemes, such as Val Sabin and the new scheme of work for Cheshire provided through our sports partnership (CNSSP), to support teachers.
-P.E. is currently taught, by specialist coaches, for two hours in KS2 and one hour in KS1.
+The school also uses guidance provided by our sports partnership (CNSSP), to support our Sports Coach.
+P.E. is now taught by Mr Turner, for two hours in KS2 and one hour in KS1.
 Early years are teacher taught.